alanpeng/MyRancherCatalogs/templates/WebLogic11g-Cluster/0/README.md

 docker pull alanpeng/oracle-weblogic11g-cluster:1036

-Please log in the WebLogic admin console by http://your-admin-server-address:AdminPort Default port: 8001
+Once the stack has been launched, please log in the WebLogic admin console by http://your-admin-server-address:AdminPort

+Default admin console port: 8001

 Username: weblogic

 Default password: 999999999

-How ever, you can modify the AdminPort and password with your own.
-(Managed Server will use the default publish port 7001).
+Default publish port for managed servers is 7001).